Engee documentation

 Multi-frequency models

 Engee models can be multi-frequency, that is, they contain several different sampling rates.
-Applying blocks Rate Transition, as well as by setting the parameter Sample Time blocks and subsystems, the user can control which calculation step blocks or groups of blocks work with.
+Applying blocks Rate Transition, as well as setting the parameter Sample Time blocks and subsystems, the user can control which calculation step blocks or groups of blocks work with.

 The Engee code generator supports code generation for multi-frequency models.
 To do this, the blocks are grouped by frequency, and the user can control how these different frequencies are represented in the generated code.

 Customization Multirate code generation allows you to control the mode of operation of the generated code for a multi-frequency model.
-The "single-tasking" code allows you to generate a single function step for the model.
+The "single-tasking" code allows you to generate a single function. step for the model.
 The "multitasking" code allows you to generate multiple functions. step for the model, each of which corresponds to a specific sampling rate in the model.

 multirate model setting en